luissimas/zettelkasten/Notes/Ownership.md

 created-at: 2024-08-04
 ---

 The concept of _ownership_ is unique to [[Rust]].
-It enables Rust to make memory safety guarantees without the need for a garbage colector.
+It enables Rust to make memory safety guarantees without the need for a [[Garbage colector]].
 That means that we can get strong safety guarantees without any runtime overhead.
+Additionally, Rust also provides [[Borrowing]] mechanisms that allow the creation of references to values without transferring ownership.

 > All data stored on the stack must have a known, fixed size.
 Data with an unknown size at compile time or a size that might change must be stored on the heap instead.